pxr687/islands_python_foundations/README.md

 # To Do

-* Loop through all pages first to last and finish first pass
+* Loop through all pages first to making pen and paper notes.
+Edit and re-structure if necessary, finish first pass.
 * Add this credit somewhere:

     > All images of islands were generated with https://www.redblobgames.com/maps/mapgen4/